 Allbirds makes quite a few different types of comfy and sustainably-made shoes that are great for travel, so check out the Allbirds site for some more gift ideas.
 They also have a really great return policy in case your giftee isn’t a fan.

 Want more London-friendly clothing and shoe suggestions?
-Check out the London Packing Guide, which also makes for a great, affordable gift.
+Check out the London Packing Guide, which also makes for a instant, affordable gift.

 Make their flight or hotel stay more special